Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01276] Computation methods (cid:100) An important part of semantics is the specification of a so-called computation method which specifies the conversion between the physical and the internal representation of data.
 This usually makes sense only for primitive data types. (cid:99)()

 An ApplicationCompositeDataType cannot be given a particular semantic meaning as a whole but it is obviously possible to specify the semantics of all or a part of the contained elements, i.e. the ApplicationPrimitiveDataTypes.

-CompuMethod

-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::ComputationMethod This meta-class represents the ability to express the relationship between a physical value and the mathematical representation.

-Note that this is still independent of the technical implementation in data types.
-It only specifies the formula how the internal value corresponds to its physical pendant.

 Table 5.62: CompuMethod